 How much does it cost to fix a double pane window?

 Factoring in glass, labor, caulking, and repairing any damage to the window frame, a DIY window repair will range from $50 to $100 per window.
 A professional repair will be between $250-300 per window.

 If your best DIY efforts fail and you need to call a pro, here’s what to expect.

 Just replacing the glass?
 Glass repair companies, on average, charge about $3.00 per square foot of regular single pane glass.
 To fix a double pane window (which as we mentioned above contains gas in between the panes of glass) you’re looking at paying between $250-$300 per window.

 Does home insurance cover foggy windows?

-Most homeowner’s insurance policies are designed to cover damage to the home which could lower the value of the home or create a hazard.
+Most homeowners’ insurance policies do not cover foggy double pane windows.
+These policies are designed to cover damage to the home which could lower the value of the home or create a hazard.

 Foggy double pane windows are just a nuisance.
 They are irritating, but they don’t present a danger to anyone.
 They also don’t significantly impact property values.

 Also, if you consider that most of us have deductibles on our homeowner’s insurance of $2,000 or higher unless you needed to replace a bunch of windows, it probably wouldn’t be worth it for 1 or 2 windows.

 So, unfortunately, don’t plan on filing a claim with your homeowner’s insurance.